Read all about the BEST ways to get from Chiang Mai to Pai.

 How to get from Chiang Mai to Pai without a bike?
 The most popular was is the minibus/ minivan/ bus to Pai option.
 Be warned though, the Pai bus isn’t fun!

-The bus from Chiang Mai to Pai is well known for being a rough ride for even those with a strong stomach.
-The famous turns on the road from Chiang Mai to Pai that make it a dream to ride also make it a nightmare on a cramped up mini bus!
+The bus from Chiang Mai to Pai is well known for being a rough ride for even those with a strong stomachs.
+The famous turns on the road from Chiang Mai to Pai that make it a dream to ride also make it a nightmare on a cramped-up minibus!

 We saw plenty of evidence of this with many buses pulling over to let passengers off to be sick!
 But the bus to Pai from Chiang Mai does serve its purpose!